DennisSchenkel/PP4-Cityfur/README.md

 - Presence

 - Customer
 Customers are the owners of the dogs.
-When adding a new guest, a customer has to be selected.
+When adding a new guest, a customer has to be selected.<br>
-Although customers are a required field for creating new guests, at this point they can't be edited by users.
+Although customers are a required field for creating new guests, at this point they can't be edited by users.<br>
-The sole purpose is to demonstrate 1:1 and 1:Many relationships in the database.
+The sole purpose is to demonstrate 1:1 and 1:Many relationships in the database.<br>

 - Report